SIP FAQ

 When you or a relative with Stickler syndrome want to bequest a wish to donate any/all organs and tissue (at the time of your death) to the National Institutes of Health/National Institute on Aging (NIH/NIA) to further research on Stickler syndrome, then all you need to do is advise a family member of your desire.
 When the time comes for the donation to be made, the contact number to coordinate the donation is 1-410-350-3950 at the National Institute on Aging.

-How do I contact SIP?
+How do I contact The Marfan Foundation?

 Stickler Involved People (SIP)